The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - Flour your work surface.
 Break the dough into small chunks and arrange randomly on your work surface.
 Squish the dough together to form one disk.

-- Bake 7-10 minutes (depending on the size of your cookies), rotating the sheets halfway through baking, until fully cooked but not at all browned.
+- Bake 7-10 minutes (depending on the size of your cookies), rotating the sheets halfway through baking until fully cooked but not at all browned.
 Allow to cool on the baking sheet 5 minutes, then transfer to a wire rack to cool completely. *If you're using a large cookie cutter, you'll need to increase your baking time by a few minutes.

 - Repeat the process with the remaining cookie dough.